knuthaug/blog.knuthaugen.no/_posts/2012-11-15-rapid-java-deployment.md

 ---
 {% include JB/setup %}

-At my job, Norway's now largest online (and paper) newspaper company, I have been doing some work to cut down on deployment and delivery times for our java applications, as well as simplifying the procedures involved.
+At my job, Norway's now second largest online (and paper) newspaper company, I have been doing some work to cut down on deployment and delivery times for our java applications, as well as simplifying the procedures involved.
 Continuous Delivery is a hot buzzword nowadays, along with DevOps and I think we are quite good at the latter, but we needed improvement on the former.
 Besides, continuous delivery is about continuous improvements to the pipeline too.
+And we had some stales processes and tools in place.

 ## Background and setup